 Yes, you will most likely face some problems getting a fiance visa again considering both the previous marriages were to U.S. Citizens.
 Talk to an immigration attorney in private to find out what other options you might have in this situation.

 What is your fiance's immigration status? if your fiance has a valid immigration status he/she might be able to help you obtain legal status in the U.S. When you say you are undocumented do you mean you entered without documents or you entered legally and overstayed?
-If you entered legally you will...Read more »
+If you entered legally you...Read more »

-My Grandmother is a u.s citizen she filed for my mother in 2010 (F1 family preference) my mother's petition was approved, I would like to know if me begin her son, if I would be a beneficiary for a Green card also, I am currently 25 years old and I am concerned about the age out factor, and if so...
+My Grandmother is a u.s citizen she filed for my mother in 2010 (F1 family preference) my mother's petition was approved, I would like to know if me begin her son, if I would be a beneficiary for a Green card also, I am currently 25 years old and I am concerned about the age out factor, and if...
 Read more »

 The best way to go would be to get a fiance visa, but it might be difficult since you both have known each other for only an year as you mentioned but with the help from the right attorney you might be able to get the visa and add your daughter as an dependant.